 The PEZ NEWSWIRE!

-Don’t forget to check the “NEWSWIRE” section, you can find it on the homepage, just above the EuroTrash section.
+Don’t forget to check the “NEWSWIRE” section, you can find it down the right hand side on the home page, just above the EuroTrash section.
 The bits of news that missed the EuroTrash deadline are in there, plus any news as-it-happens will be added there too.